Dutse: Geography and landscape

 With an estimated population of 153,000 (2009), Dutse is currently the largest city in Jigawa State followed by Hadejia (111,000), Gumel (43,000), and Birnin Kudu (27,000).

 Dutse is the capital of Jigawa state of Nigeria.
 The state was created in 1991 during the military regime of General Ibrahim Badamasi Babangida.
 Dutse (Dutsi, in earlier notes) got its name from the rocky topography peculiar to the area.
 Different forms of rocks can be seen widely spread across the town.
-Mostly igneous in nature, the rocky town got its name from this naturally endowed resources, Dutse (Hausa term for rock).
-Dutse and its environ are well known for Date Trees (Dabino) of different variety.
-The area is characterised with undulating topography and hilly walls.
+Mostly igneous in nature, the rocky town got its name from this naturally endowed resource, Dutse (Hausa term for rock).
+Dutse and its environ are well known for Date Trees (Dabino) of different varieties.
+The area is characterised by undulating topography and hilly walls.
 The name Jigawa (from Jigayi) is attributed to such topology.
-Peculiar to the North-Western states, the population of Dutse are predominantly Hausa and Fulani.
-With availability of agrarian land, the inhabitants of Dutse are predominantly farmers; other occupations typical to rural area are also available among the populace.
+Peculiar to the North-Western states, the population of Dutse is predominantly Hausa and Fulani.
+With availability of agrarian land, the inhabitants of Dutse are predominantly farmers; other occupations typical to rural areas are also available among the populace.

 State creation

 The agitation for the creation of Jigawa state was chaired by Malam Inuwa-Dutse, former commissioner of Agriculture and Natural Resources in the old Kano State (comprising present Kano and Jigawa states) during late Alhaji Audu Bako governorship.
-It started in the late-1970s but it was curtailed as result of military coup.
+It started in the late-1970s but it was curtailed as a result of military coup(s).
 There was renewed interest at different times since the first call.
 When the call for states creation resurfaced in the late-1980s, Jigawa people were not hesitant to lend their voices.
-The victorious moment came in the early-1990s (August, 1991, precisely) during the military regime of President Ibrahim Badamasi Babangida.
+The victorious moment came in the early-1990s (August 1991, precisely) during the military regime of President Ibrahim Badamasi Babangida.
 Although the call for state creation was won, majority of the constituting local governments submitted in the original report for the creation of the state were phased out and new ones were introduced.
 Some of the areas left out include Albasu, Ajingi, Wudil, Sumaila, Kachako and Takai.
 Only few among those that agitated for such state creation were actually in the New World (Jigawa state, Tarin Allah as a common slogan for the state).

+Climate

+The climate is a tropical savanna climate (Koppen: Aw).

+The dry season in Dutse is partly cloudy and hot all year round, whereas the wet season is muggy and cloudy.
+The average annual temperature ranges between 54 and 103 degrees Fahrenheit, with lows of 49 and highs of 107 degrees being rare.

+The best time of year to visit Dutse for warm-weather activities, according to the tourist score, is from early December to early February.

+Temperature

+May is the hottest month in Dutse, which has a hot season from 18 March to 23 May.
+January is the coldest month during the cool season, which runs from 4 December to 28 January.